LeaseCrunch Blog

 The expenses that are paid by a lessee in a single net lease are any rent expenses along with the property taxes.
 In a single net lease, the lessee only takes on one of the lessor’s operating expenses, which is usually the property taxes.
 Otherwise, all of the other operating expenses are still the lessor’s responsibility.

-In a double net lease, a lessee is responsible for paying their rent alongside two of the main operating expenses that would otherwise fall on the lessor.
+In a double net lease (NN lease), a lessee is responsible for paying their rent alongside two of the main operating expenses that would otherwise fall on the lessor.
 Usually these two expenses are property taxes and building insurance payments.
+Most other operating expenses fall on the lessor.

 An absolute NNN lease, or a bondable lease, is different from a NNN lease in one way.
 In an absolute NNN lease, the lessee is responsible for any building repair expenses, such as a roof replacement or a different type of structural repair.
 In a triple net lease, lessees usually are not responsible for this type of expense.